SYSC4806-Project/4806-Project/README.md

 -cart/checkout feature

-Here is the link for Heroku: ADD IN
+Here is the link for Heroku: https://sysc4806-ecommerce-app.herokuapp.com/

 The documentation included is the uml class diagram and database schema diagram for Milestone 3